 Code Committee Members

-It includes ex officio members: IMPRESS Chair Walter Merricks, IMPRESS Board members Andrea Wills (who chairs the Committee), Iain Christie, Emma Jones, and IMPRESS CEO Jonathan Heawood.
+It includes ex officio members: IMPRESS Chair Walter Merricks, IMPRESS Board members Andrea Wills (who chairs the Committee), Iain Christie, and Emma Jones.

 The other members of the IMPRESS Code Committee are: